-Pet Disease Alerts represents the latest development in the Companion Animal Parasite Council’s effort to inform pet owners.
-This website was designed to directly communicate crucial, time-sensitive information about disease threats, encouraging pet owners to be proactive by visiting their veterinarian and getting their pets tested and protected.
+Pet Disease Alerts is a public charity focused on alerting pet owners to the threat of pet diseases in their local areas.
+Established by the Companion Animal Parasite Council (CAPC) in 2018, Pet Disease Alerts was founded to directly communicate crucial, time-sensitive information about disease threats, encouraging pet owners to be proactive by visiting their veterinarian and getting their pets tested and protected.

 Dogs and cats are increasingly at risk for diseases caused by mosquitoes, ticks and viral and bacterial infections.
 For almost a decade, CAPC has been mapping, tracking and forecasting diseases to make pet owners aware of the risks where they live—and where they plan to travel with their pets.
 Nationally, prevalence rates have risen each of the past 5 years and are now up 20% from 2013 levels.